USSBA/certify_activity_log/README.md

 ## Usage

 ### Configuration
-Set the activity log API URL in your apps `config/initializers` folder, you probably also want to include an `activity_log.yml` under `config` to be able to specify the URL based on your environment.
+Within the host application, set the Certify application log API URL in `config/initializers`; you probably also want to include a `activity_log.yml` under `config` to be able to specify the URL based on your environment.

 ```
 CertifyActivityLog.configure do |config|